nasa-nccs-hpda/GenCast_FP/README.md

 # GenCast-FP end-to-end workflow

 This workflow is to generate GenCast predictions with GEOS-FP as inputs.
 Follow the steps below to set up and run.
+The workflow currently only works on DISCOVER filesystems.

 ---